seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 > What is happening inside a system we cannot directly see?

----
+We instrument the system so its internal state can be inferred from the signals it emits.

+***

-# Three Pillars Of Observability
+# The Three Pillars of Observability

-Modern observability consists of:
+Modern observability is commonly described as three pillars:

 ```text
 Metrics